Towards a replicator dynamics model of age structured populations: Introduction

-Methods used in life history optimization are closely related to classical demographic methods and are expressed in demographic terms.
-However, how to construct a general description of the relationships between demographic structure and population dynamics is still unsolved problem (Caswell 2011).
-Game theoretic models operate in abstract terms of costs and benefits measured in units of fitness mostly without deeper insight in their meaning or interpretation.
+Another problem is that game theoretic models operate in abstract terms of costs and benefits measured in units of fitness mostly without deeper insight into their meaning or interpretation.
 This problem was analyzed in Argasinski and Broom (2012) where relationships between classical demography and evolutionary games are described in detail.
-The main conclusion there is that instead of the excess from average fitness, models should be described explicitly by mortality and fertility, which are basic opposite forces shaping population dynamics.
-Those results are sigificant progress in ecological realism; they emphasize the role of background mortality and fertility or turnover of individuals (this was originated by Argasinski and Koz\l owski, 2008).
+This approach was later clarified in Argasinski and Broom (2018a, 2018b) by definition of the vital rates (birth and death rates) as the product of the interaction rates, describing the distribution of interactions (game rounds) in time and demographic game payoffs describing the number of offspring and the probability of death during a single interaction.
+The main conclusion there is that instead of excess above average fitness, models should be described explicitly by mortality and fertility, which are basic opposite forces shaping population dynamics (Doebeli et al 2017).
+These results are significant progress in ecological realism, emphasizing the role of background mortality and fertility or the turnover of individuals (Argasinski and Koz\l owski, 2008).
 However, that approach is still very primitive.
-Background mortality is described by a single constant, which describes an exponential decay of the population, which implies that the length of an individuals lifetime is potentially unbounded, and there is no aging and no age specific payoffs.
-The goal of this paper is to fill this gap and develop a mathematical structure combining selection of individual strategies with an age structured population.
+Mortality is described as an exponential decay of the population, which implies that the length of an individual's lifetime is potentially unbounded, and there is no aging and no age specific payoffs.
+The goal of this paper is to fill this gap and develop a mathematical structure combining selection of individual strategies with an age structured population which will allow us to overcome the problems arising from increasing complexity of the models shown in Li et al. (2015) and simplifications ignoring the age dependence of payoffs resulting from certain actions and feedbacks driving the interplay between game dynamics and demography (the fixed age structure assumption).
+For practical reasons we will develop a high dimensional ODE system consisting of relatively simple equations, which can be generated by a simple loop and solved in every popular numerical platform.